m0ose/asx/docs/Turtle.md

 > `color`, `strokeColor`, `shape`

 Individual components of a sprite.
-A renderer may not use these, for example Three Point geometries typically only use a color.
+A renderer may not use all these, for example Three Point geometries only use `color`.

 > `get links ()`